inesucrvenom/mathfun/README.md

 - Available tests:
   - local - main purpose was testing logic
   - lambda - seeing responses and being able to evaluate big cases
-    + don't forget to be oneline and deploy lambdas before testing
+    + don't forget to be online and deploy lambdas before testing

 - If you want to create own lambda:
   + filename starts with lambda eg: `lambda_test_function`